 ServiceNow steps

-Flow Designer has a number of built-in steps to help you integrate ServiceNow into your event management and incident response flows.
+Flow Designer has built-in ServiceNow steps to help you integrate ServiceNow into your alert management and incident response flows.

 The following steps are available:

-- Create Incident: automatically create a new incident in ServiceNow, populating it with information from the event or any previous steps in the flow.
+- Create Incident: automatically create a new incident in ServiceNow, populating it with information from the alert or any previous steps in the flow.

 - Update Incident: automatically update an incident as information about the event changes.

-- Add Comment: automatically add a comment to an incident, either as a public comment or an internal work note, including information from the event or previous steps in the flow.
+- Add Comment: automatically add a comment to an incident, either as a public comment or an internal work note, including information from the alert or previous steps in the flow.

 - To add a ServiceNow step to your flow, go to the Apps panel in the palette, expand the ServiceNow steps and drag the step you want onto the canvas.

 - Connect the step to the previous step in the flow.
-This lets you access to the event properties and outputs of previous steps when configuring this step's inputs.
+This lets you access the alert properties and outputs of previous steps when configuring this step's inputs.

 - Double-click the step to edit it, and use the Setup tab to configure the inputs.
 You can use plain text and input variables (or both).
 See the sections below for detailed information on the inputs for each step, including which ones are required.
 Some things to keep in mind: